iits-consulting/otc-terraform-template/README.md

 argo
 ```

-## The End
+## Go over to Argo and deploy some services

-Congratulations you set up everything.
-To deploy some services please switch to **your fork** of the infrastructure project
+We are finished with the terraform part and will switch now over to this repository: https://github.com/iits-consulting/otc-infrastructure-charts-template